 If we could simply aggregate links to climate transition data, we could radically reduce the time overhead data scientists experience in finding data.
 At a basic level this could be a simple online, open-access data catalogue, of links that connect data scientists to already-open data that can be found online.
 Beyond this initial approach however, to fully enable optimal data discovery, a data platform is needed that can support the following evolutions to support net zero-relevant data access:

-From individual datasets to an interconnected energy data graph that captures the relationships between different datasets;
+From individual datasets to an interconnected data graphs that captures the relationships between different datasets;

-From basic to increasingly in-depth data context to allow new market entrants to understand the data landscape easily;
+From basic to increasingly in-depth data context to allow those coming to the field fresh to understand the data landscape easily;

 From a limited number of datasets to a very large number of datasets, as the system is increasingly well monitored;